-Update 08/02/2019: We have retested the Q60 with the latest firmware, and the HDR peak brightness is roughly in the same ballpark.
+Update 08/02/2019: We've retested the Q60 with the latest firmware, and the HDR peak brightness is roughly in the same ballpark.
 Our measurements have been updated.

 The Q60R has mediocre peak brightness in HDR.
-Small, bright highlights in some scenes aren't very bright, and so don't stand out the way they should in HDR.
+Small, bright highlights in some scenes aren't very bright and don't stand out the way they should in HDR.
 These results are significantly worse than the Q6FN, and closer to the NU7100.

 These measurements were taken in the 'Movie' picture mode, with no calibration settings and no extra image processing options.
 Some settings may produce a brighter image.

-The Q60R has good reflection handling.
-The semi-gloss screen handles reflections almost identically to the Q6FN.
-In most rooms there shouldn't be any issues, but if you have a lot of windows, the reflections on the screen combined with the low peak brightness might make it hard to see a clear image.
+Reflection handling is good.
+You shouldn't have any issues in most cases, but if you have a lot of windows, the reflections on the screen combined with the TV's low peak brightness can make it hard to see the image clearly.

-After calibration, the Q60R delivers nearly perfect accuracy.
-The color accuracy was not improved much, but the white point is extremely close to perfection, and gamma follows the 2.2 target almost perfectly.
-There is an auto-calibration function, this still requires a colorimeter and specialized software.
+After calibration, color accuracy is nearly perfect.
+The color accuracy wasn't improved much, but the white point is extremely close to perfection, and gamma follows the 2.2 target almost perfectly.
+There's an auto-calibration function, but it still requires a colorimeter and specialized software.

 480p content, like DVDs, is handled well, with no obvious upscaling artifacts.